-Ebola prevention vaccine therapy consists of 2 components, Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo).
-Zabdeno is given first and Mvabea is administered approximately 8-weeks later as a booster.
-The prime-boost vaccination method is an established approach for the prevention of infectious diseases.
+Ebola therapy consists of 2 components, Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo).
+Zabdeno is given first, and Mvabea is administered approximately 8-weeks later as a booster.
+The prime-boost vaccination method is an established approach for preventing infectious diseases.

 Japanese Encephalitis Vaccine